aspeer/mkdocs-WebDyne-Doc/webdyne.md

 [Run](example/noninline4.psp)

-Lexical variables are not accessible outside of the \_\_PERL\_\_ section due to the way perl\'s eval() function works.
+Lexical variables are not accessible outside of the \_\_PERL\_\_ section due to the way perl's eval() function works.
 The following example will
 fail:

 <pre>